Skip to main content

 Where can you get an Illinois birth certificate?

 If you were born in Illinois but outside of Cook county, it is sometimes easiest to go through Illinois Department of Public Health (IDPH) and not an Illinois County to get a copy of your birth certificate.
-To get a certified copy of your birth certificate through IDPH, use the Application for Illinois Birth Record.
+A legal document with a person's place of birth, time of birth, and parents To get a certified copy A copy of a document that can be used instead of the original because an official has approved it as a true and accurate copy by signing it. of your birth certificate through IDPH, use the Application for Illinois Birth Record.
 You will need to provide an ID, like a driver’s license (see the application for other types of ID you can use).

 You can mail the application to: